 Jetstar benefits with both Jetstar MasterCards

-The first new benefit to the Jetstar Mastercards is the interest free offer on any flight booking at Jetstar.com.
+One of the main benefit to the Jetstar Mastercards is the interest free offer on any flight booking at Jetstar.com.

 Again, the savings could pile up pretty quickly if you make regular bookings on Jetstar.com.

-The other new benefit of the card is 10% off inflight purchases when using the card, which is a less appealing benefit but still handy.
+The other benefit of the card is 10% off inflight purchases when using the card, which is a less appealing benefit but still handy.

 Summing up – who are the Jetstar MasterCards for?